 I wanted the whole piece to flow with the space, and I am so happy with how it all looks.

 Next, I hug them up on my shiplap wall.
 One thing I love about shiplap is that all the horizontal lines are level & evenly spaced… so I don’t need to worry about measuring.
 I literally nailed into the studs in the cracks between my shiplap & just rested the shelf boards on top of the long nails I used.
+The ledges have sawtooth hardware attatched on the backs, so you can hang them with that option as well.

 How I Made The Wreath: